Qatar's World Cup denounced for 'washing' country's image - WHIZ News

 Russian leader Vladimir Putin and his Chinese counterpart, Xi Jinping, used the occasion of the Winter Olympics in Beijing to hold a summit and show solidarity this year.
 Later in those games, IOC president Thomas Bach showed up with Chinese tennis player Peng Shuai to watch Eileen Gu, an American-born freestyle skier who was competing for China, win her first gold medal.
 Peng’s public appearance came after her safety had been in question for months following her appearing on social media to accuse a former top-ranking Chinese official of sexual assault.

 Heads turned when the Asian Winter Games announced it would hold the 2029 version of its event in Saudi Arabia, a desert country that is spending some $500 billion to build a winter resort it claims will be environmentally sustainable.
-The Saudis have long held golf, tennis and F1 events in their country despite having little tradition in those sports.
+The Saudis have also held golf, tennis and Formula One events in their country despite having little tradition in those sports.

 “The Saudi case is almost like the quintessential case of success for sportswashing,” Ross said of the country that led the world by exporting $95.7 billion in crude petroleum in 2020.

-Qatar, which ranks 19th in oil exports and also shares the world’s largest underwater natural-gas field with Iran, wanted to get into the act, too.
+Qatar, which also shares the world’s largest underwater natural-gas field with Iran, wanted to get into the act, too.

 It hosted world gymnastics and track titles, both of which were preludes to the World Cup, which is costing the country an estimated $220 billion.
 The country might be banking on the reality that, regardless of the issues that dog a host in the lead-up, most worldwide sporting events are ultimately judged by the quality of the event itself.